Blast beat: Antecedents in jazz and rock

+Modern hardcore and metal blast beats

-The English band Napalm Death coined the term "blast beat", though this style of drumming had previously been practiced by others.
-Daniel Ekeroth argues that the blast beat was first performed by the Swedish group Asocial on their 1982 demo.
+The blast beat as it is known today originated in the hardcore punk and grindcore scenes of the 1980s.
+Contrary to popular belief, blast beats originated from punk and hardcore music, not metal music.
+In the UK punk and hardcore scene of the early 1980s there were many bands attempting to play as fast as possible.
+English band Napalm Death coined the term "blast beat", although this style of drumming had previously been practiced by others.
+Daniel Ekeroth argues that the [hardcore] blast beat was first performed by the Swedish group Asocial on their 1982 demo.
 D.R.I.
-(1983, "No Sense"), Sepultura (1985, track 11, "Antichrist"), S.O.D.
+(1983, "No Sense"), Beastie Boys (1982, track 5, "Riot Fight"), Sepultura (1985, track 11, "Antichrist"), S.O.D.
 (1985, track 11, "Milk"), Sarcófago (1986, track 10, "Satanas"), and Repulsion also included the technique prior to Napalm Death's emergence.
 Rockdetector contributor Garry Sharpe-Young credits D.R.I.'s Eric Brecht as the first on their 1983 debut but credits Napalm Death with making it better known.
-AllMusic contributor Thom Jurek credits jazz drummer Tony Williams as the "true inventor of the blastbeat" in 1979.